citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 We decided that the easiest course of action to get Download Play would be running the `dlp` module in LLE (Low-Level Emulation) and let it handle commands and call the UDS functions (which Citra emulates in HLE) itself, instead of fully reserve-engineering and reimplementing its code.

 Back in October 2018, [Subv](https://github.com/Subv) set out to work on DLP LLE.
 At that time, Citra already had support for LLE-ing system modules.
 However, considering the fact that Citra was originally intended to be an HLE emulator, it was not surprising that we had some kernel inaccuracies here and there.
 These issues only surfaced when there were multiple processes running at the same time, and therefore they weren't discovered until we actually started to run the system modules.
+We also needed a bunch of extra service functions to be implemented, so that the `dlp` module can be happy and doesn't error out.
 [Subv](https://github.com/Subv) fixed some of them and managed to get Download Play working partially.
 He published a small patch in the internal channels, so that other developers could test it.

 {{< figure src="/images/entry/citra-progress-report-2020-q2/dlp_old.png"
     title="The good old times" >}}